wangraying/sglang/docs/benchmark/benchmark.md

 ### Observations

-In this experiment, we have the following observations:
 1. Random policy almost always performs the worst across all datasets, in terms of output throughput and TTFT.
-2. FCFS and LPM outperform the others across all the datasets, in terms of output throughput and TTFT.
+2. FCFS and LPM policies outperform the others across all the datasets, in terms of output throughput and TTFT.
 3. LOF policy performs poorly in terms of TTFT on datasets with random output length, i.e. ShareGPT and Random, which aligns with our intuition that LOF policy has no guarantee on TTFT.
-4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decresing ITL for longer sequences, when considering FCFS, LOF and LPM.
+4. By comparing the results of Random-*n* datasets, we could observe a trend of increasing TTFT but decreasing ITL for longer sequences, when considering FCFS, LOF and LPM.

 ## Enabling and Disabling Radix Cache

 ### Experiment Settings

 - The maximum number of tokens (corresponding to the cache size) is set to 128K, and the request rate is fixed at 16.
-- When the radix cache is disabled, the LPM and DFS-Weight policies are equivalent to the FCFS policy.
-Therefore, we only compare the FCFS, LOF and Random policies in this experiment.
+- When the radix cache is disabled, LPM and DFS-Weight policies are equivalent to FCFS policy.
+Therefore, we only compare FCFS, LOF and Random policies in this experiment.
-- Default values are used for all other parameters, such as the prefilled chunk size is fixed to 8192 and mixed chunks are not enabled.
+- Default values are used for all other parameters, such as the prefilled chunk size is fixed to 8192 and mixed-running is not enabled.

 ### Performance